clirdlf/ndsa.org/groups/national-agenda.md

 ---

 ### 2020 Update
-The NDSA Agenda working group is in the process of completing the 2020 NDSA Agenda publicaion.
+The NDSA Agenda working group completed the [2020 NDSA Agenda](https://osf.io/bcetd/) in April of 2020.
 For questions, contact the working group chair Bradley Daigle at bradley [at] virginia [dot] edu.

 ### About the Agenda